 The ease with which you can change a breadboard is one of its biggest benefits.
 Imagine you have a rock-solid design all drawn out and soldered up, only to find that there is a bug buried deep within the system.
 A long and messy road of desoldering and debugging is in your future.
 Now if you were to wire up your design with the removable and easily adjustable jumper leads, this design fix would be a seamless event of unplugging and replugging.

-Additionally, if your rock-solid design was to be soldered up, ready to go, but then failed in a catastrophic way (cue mini explosion noises), your entire circuit may be in jeopardy and you’ll potentially be out of otherwise perfectly functional components.
+Additionally, if your rock-solid design was to be soldered up, ready to go, but then failed in a catastrophic way (cue mini explosion noises), your entire circuit board may be in jeopardy and you’ll potentially be out of otherwise perfectly functional components.
 With the breadboard acting as a sort of shield for your (hopefully non-) failing systems, you can ensure that portions of your design will remain intact.

 Originally, breadboards were just that; boards used to cut bread on.